 H3: Characterization of Coatings and Small Volumes in Harsh Environments:

 This session covers the characterization of the coatings microstructure and mechanical behavior under harsh and/or unusual conditions, such as high or cryogenic temperatures, radiation, hydrogen embrittlement and high strain rates.
 Particular attention will be given to papers providing characterization in-situ in the harsh environment, rather than ex-situ after exposure: e.g. nanoindentation testing performed at high temperatures rather than after an annealing treatment in a separate furnace.
-Emphasis will be given to work which shows progress pushing the testing envelope further into harsher environments or combining multiple characterization techniques to gain information on coatings’ behavior under severe or aggressive environments.
+Emphasis will be given to work that shows progress pushing the testing envelope further into harsher environments or combining multiple characterization techniques to gain information on coatings’ behavior under severe or aggressive environments.

 H3.
 Invited Speakers: